satoridev01/playbooks/README.md

 # Satori CI playbook repository

-## Submitting your playbooks
+### Submitting your playbooks

-You can contribute your own playbooks here.
-Satori CI shares part of the profits with the playbooks' creators and authors.
+You can contribute your own playbooks with the Satori CI community to be used publicly.

 1. Create a fork of our playbook repository by clicking [this link](https://github.com/satorici/playbooks/fork).
 Click on ___Create fork___.
 2. Create a new branch in your forked repository: